 Who Buys Alcohol Online?

 Despite conventional wisdom that the major consumers of alcoholic beverages are Generation X, this opinion is far from the truth.
-The main buyers are actually Millennials or Generation Y. Thanks to their advanced tech skills, quick lifestyle, captivation with smartphones and internet, selling alcohol online is growing daily.
-More than 60% of youngsters drink alcohol for fun, with 55% wanting to look social among their peers or friends.
+The main buyers are actually Millennials or Generation Y. Thanks to their advanced tech skills, quick lifestyle, captivation with smartphones and the internet, selling alcohol online grows daily.
+Reportedly, more than 85% of adults have used alcohol during their lifetime.

 Thus, the modern global alcohol market is changing according to Millennial and Gen X demands.

 Market Demands for Online Alcohol Purchase

 Most food & beverage products are still purchased at brick-and-mortar supermarkets.
 However, thanks to delivery processes becoming more tech-savvy, the purchase of food & beverages online has been on the rise.

 When ordering groceries online, for example, customers can also add a bottle of red wine for a romantic dinner, spirits for an exciting party, or a pack of beer for a friendly get-together.
 It is simply a matter of convenience.